lbke/mic2key/README.md

-# Voice-to-Keyboard Input System
+# Mic2key

 A Python-based voice input system for Ubuntu that uses OpenAI's Whisper for offline speech-to-text transcription.
 The system runs continuously in the background and can be triggered with a keyboard shortcut.

-**This project has been AI-generated with Claude Code in a vibe coding approach.**
+**This project has been AI-generated with Claude Code and Cursor in a vibe coding approach.**
 Human review is pending (07/2025), use at your own risk.

 ## Features